 Hopefully, the U.K. budget will get itself back under control again in 10 years or so.
 Hopefully, the basic knowledge will not run out before then.
 We shall see, but it strikes me that this policy change is really just another way of borrowing against the future.
 We will be spending our stack of accumulated basic knowledge.
 The collection of answers to which we have not yet figured out the questions will be depleted.
 Answers to unknown questions are fortunately not a natural resource.
 We can always make more, but they seem to come out of unmanaged or lightly managed research.

-3 responses to “Predicting the Economic Impact of Research”
+3 replies on “Predicting the Economic Impact of Research”